Chinese rights activists stopped from visiting dying family members | DW | 13.01.2022

 "For many human rights defenders, preventing them from seeing their critically ill family members one last time is more stressful than being arrested and detained," she said.

-According to China's prison law, prisons may arrange for offenders to leave prison to visit their families if there are unexpected emergencies at home.
-The duration of the offender's home visit is generally three to five days.
+According to China's prison law, jails may arrange for inmates to leave to visit their families if there are unexpected emergencies at home.
+Generally, they are allowed to visit home for three to five days.

 "My mother’s greatest wish was to spend her last years with her son by her side but she didn't live long enough to see the day [I could return to China]," he wrote in an obituary on his Facebook page.